JLC6290/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+**The DOM is a standardized model for working with XML and HTML.
+The entire HTML document is treated as a logical tree structure, with every node represented as an object.
+The DOM is ultimately implemented via libraries utilized in browser engines.**

 2. What is an event?

+**An event is any action recognized by software.**

 3. What is an event listener?

+**A piece of code which is triggered upon a specified event.**

 4. Why would we convert a NodeList into an Array?

+**In order to employ array methods, which otherwise are not available to NodeLists that are actually 'array-like' objects.
+Only forEach is accessible by NodeList.**

 5. What is a component?

+**Components are modular, functional pieces of code.
+They're characterized by their re-usability, and enable design of flexible and dynamic software.**

 ### Git Set up